 I'm rather jolly

-~ 41y old in Australia
+~ 41y old from Australia

 Kristoffer What other social networks do you enjoy these days?